Ákos Buzsáky: Ferencváros

 On 11 September 2013, Buzsáky returned to Hungary to sign for Ferencváros.
 He announced his retirement from professional football on 13 October 2015 due to injury problems.

 International career

-Buzsáky has represented Hungary as a full international, gaining his first cap on 3 September 2005 against Malta in Budapest.
+Buzsáky represented Hungary as a full international, gaining his first cap on 3 September 2005 against Malta in Budapest.
 He scored his first international goal on 21 November 2007 in a Euro 2008 qualifier, a 2–1 defeat at home against European champions Greece, although the goal is sometimes given as a Kostas Katsouranis own goal as it took a big deflection off the Greek midfielder.

+Personal life

+On 26 August 2026, it was reported by Hungarian media that Buzsáky had been missing for more than a week, and that police were looking for him.
+Two days later, he announced that he was safe and had never been in danger, only taking some time to himself after a difficult period in his life.